zabawiking/sip-hass-card/README.md

     icon: mdi:door
   - entity: cover.gate
     icon: mdi:gate
-iceConfig: # Remove if you don't want to use ICE
-  iceCandidatePoolSize: 0
-  iceTransportPolicy: all
-  iceServers:
-    - urls:
-        - stun:stun.l.google.com:19302
-        - stun:stun1.l.google.com:19302
-  rtcpMuxPolicy: require
 ```

-## Wiki
-You can find more information on the [SIP-HASS Docs](https://tech7fox.github.io/sip-hass-docs/).

 ## Troubleshooting
 Most problems is because your PBX server is not configured correct, or your certificate is not accepted.